kunihir0/gini/docs/plugin_system/dependencies.md

 # Plugin Dependencies Design

-This document outlines the design for handling inter-plugin dependencies within the OSX-Forge kernel.
+This document outlines the design for handling inter-plugin dependencies within the Gini kernel.

 ## 1. Declaration